 The mortgage lender licensing language is now in Section 9 of SB 1730.
 It was previously in Section 7.
 We have updated the information below to reflect this change.

 UPDATE 4/24: Senator Stargel, who had proposed an amendment that would remove mortgage lender licensing from SB 1730, withdrew the amendment during the Tuesday April 23 Committee on Rules meeting.
 See below for how to help.

 It’s not all bad news.
-Earlier this week we organized a delegation led by Nema Daghbandan, partner at Geraci Law Firm and our general counsel, to meet with key legislators involved with SB 1730 and SB 1632.
+Earlier we organized a delegation led by Nema Daghbandan, partner at Geraci Law Firm and our general counsel, to meet with key legislators involved with SB 1730 and SB 1632.